sarahahagen/Phone-Usage/README.md

 To run the code:
 * an API key for IPGeolocation API may be needed toward the beginning, I hard coded mine into the implementation.

-Otherwise, it should run correctly when needed
+Otherwise, it should run correctly when needed.

 ## Organized
 The project is organized by the different topics within Data Science: